edgexfoundry-holding/open-horizon-integration/hub/05-view-device-data.md

 ## Modify the Device Settings

-The initial configuration of the Device is specified in the [./hub/res/device-random-config.toml](Device Random Configuration TOML file).
+The initial configuration of the Device is specified in the [Device Random Configuration TOML file](./hub/res/device-random-config.toml).
 Properties within can be divided into those that can be updated without restarting the service (writable) and those that will not take effect until the Service is restarted (read-only).
+See [Configuration and Registry](https://docs.edgexfoundry.org/1.2/microservices/configuration/Ch-Configuration/#readable-vs-writable-settings) for more information on this topic.

 ### Writable Settings